FrostyX/frostyx.github.io/_posts/2021-05-12-a-year-with-emacs.md

 ## Motivation

 Why would I commit such a heinous crime?
-After ten years, I came close to hitting my peak knowledge about VIm.
+After ten years, I came close to hitting my peak knowledge about Vim.
 Of course, nobody can claim to truly know Vim in its full depth but I got to the point where the learning curve slowed to a deadly pace and new tricks just slightly adjust your approach when solving obscure scenarios.
 The only real game-changer yet to be conquered